-At power-up, the TPS54240 will not start switching until the slow-start pin is discharged to less than 40 mV.
-To ensure a proper power up, see Figure 29.
+At power-up, the TPS54260 will not start switching until the slow-start pin is discharged to less than 40 mV to ensure a proper power-up, see Figure 29.

-Also, during normal operation, the TPS54240 will stop switching and the SS/TR must be discharged to 40 mV.
-When the VIN UVLO is exceeded, the EN pin must be pulled below 1.25 V, or a thermal shutdown event occurs.
+Also, during normal operation, the TPS54260 will stop switching and the SS/TR must be discharged to 40 mV, when the VIN UVLO is exceeded, EN pin pulled below 1.25 V, or a thermal shutdown event occurs.